 Hiking with the family at the Woods of Saint Francis of Assisi

 Take the family on a hike along the Woods of Saint Francis of Assisi, and appreciate the nature spoken about earlier.
 After, visit the famous Basilica, then treat the family to a nice dinner at the Hosteria la Tradizione at the Hotel Dei Priori.

 Umbria has some of the best places in Italy for great food

 Have the kids get a taste of the best truffle-based pasta plates in the world.
 You may regret turning them on to such a luxurious item.
-The adults should treat themselves to some of the famous Sagrantino wine from the region, which make a perfect pairing to truffle dishes.
+The adults should treat themselves to some of the famous Sagrantino wine from the region, which makes a perfect pairing to truffle dishes.
 It’s one of the best regions in Italy for great food that is of the earth.

 Perugia – The Goretti Vineyard, a fantastic winery in Umbria

 Speaking of Sagrantino, vineyards are some of the sites to visit in Italy.
 There are some great vineyards worth visiting in Umbria, and it’s never too early for the kids to appreciate what goes into wine-making.
 The Goretti Vineyard, a short mini-metro ride ( a fun experience on its own) from Perugia offer great tours and tastings.
 There are also interactive cooking classes offered for all the family to join.
 Above all things, the Goretti family are wonderful and hospitable hosts.
 We didn’t want our day with them to end.

 Enjoy nature at The Ferrovia Spoleto-Norcia